 A determination regarding the individual's effort during the FCE informs the report user the extent to which the data approximates the individual's ability to safely participate in work and other major life activities.
-When determining an individual's effort or performance level, the Examiner should also consider the scoring patterns (performance patterns).
+When determining an individual's performance consistency, the Examiner should consider the scoring patterns (performance patterns).
 A progressive score increase (increase in performance) may suggest a learning effect or improved confidence of the individual, while a progressive score decrease (decrease in performance) may reflect fatigue or an unresolved clinical condition.